 Bread Tags for Wheelchairs Project

-QASA joined forces with the Polystyrene Packaging Council who facilitate the infamous BREAD TAGS FOR WHEELCHAIRS project.
+QASA joined forces with the Polystyrene Packaging Council who facilitate the beneficial BREAD TAGS FOR WHEELCHAIRS project.
 This exciting initiative involves recycling breadtags in return for wheelchairs.
 Once the breadtags have been bought by the recyclers, they are re-processed into seedling trays and picture frames.
 The hugely successful “Breadtags for Wheelchairs” project is administered by the Polystyrene Packaging Council of South Africa (PSPC) and has already touched hundreds of lives around the country by the distribution of wheelchairs to chosen recipients.
 This project encourages people to collect breadtags which are then used to “purchase” wheelchairs for people who need them, but are unable to afford them due to financial difficulties.

 The plastic bread closures are made from high impact polystyrene (HIPS).
 Industry leaders pay for these breadtags in order to recycle them into seedling trays, picture frames, cornices and skirtings, outdoor furniture, coat hangers, poles and decking.